terrywbrady/UsingAppScript/PITCHME.md

 #HSLIDE
 ##### Example 3A: Creating a Test Google Sheet With Fake ISBN Lookup

-- Create a new Google Sheet
+Create a Google Sheet with the following data
-- Enter the following Data

 |ISBN|Google Books Lookup|
 |---|---|